kcrary/istari/docs/ui.md

 The Istari UI is implemented as an Emacs extension.
 Istari mode should start automatically whenever a file with an `.ist` extension is opened.
-The Istari server itself will starts when the user begins processing the file, by calling `istari-start` or just by beginning to navigate the file.
+The Istari server itself will start when the user begins processing the file, by calling `istari-start` or just by beginning to navigate the file.